thasso/pyjip/docs/source/faq.rst

 ***************************************************

 Rendering values with access to the local context is done explicitly for JIP scripts.
-If you want to access the local context in python you need to pass the ``locals()`` to the pipeline.
+If you want to access the local context in Python you need to pass the ``locals()`` to the pipeline.

 For example::